Hibou123440/North-Yankton/README.md

-README:
-For support or any script ideas/requests, please join my Discord. https://discord.gg/SQXvn5a
+# For support or any script ideas/requests, please join my Discord. https://discord.gg/SQXvn5a
 INFORMATION:
 This resource allows for players to "perfomance friendly" travel to and fro San Andreas and North Yankton.
 Legit.